Sadikcserymec077/finalproject/FEATURES_TESTING_GUIDE.md

 - Check backend logs for error messages

 ### Login Not Working?
-- Verify users.json file exists in `mobsf-ui-backend/`
+- Verify `mobsf-ui-backend/data/mobsf-ui.db` exists and is writable
-- Check if password is hashed correctly
+- Check if the `users` table contains the expected account
 - Try resetting password via API

 ### Shareable Links Not Working?